How Do I Start to Homeschool?! Help!

 - Is this activity age appropriate?
 Are the kids too young or too old for this activity?

 In our homeschool, I try to shake things up.
 I’m sure you have your own personal repertoire of teaching methods and learning activities, but here is a list of activities you could consider:

-I created a lot of spelling review games too, so they came to really enjoy spelling time (and would beg me to play “just one more round” of vowel-team spelling or Long A or /L/-sounds or /K/-sounds or /er/-sounds or whatever!
+I created a lot of spelling review games too (see our Spelling Page to check out lots of our words sorts, games and activities), so they came to really enjoy spelling time (and would beg me to play “just one more round” of vowel-team spelling or Long A or /L/-sounds or /K/-sounds or /er/-sounds or whatever!